What can Ontario Works say that I have to do to find a job?

 - you're applying only for Temporary Care Assistance for a child

-- you’re on interim assistance because you appealed a decision about whether you qualify for assistance from OW
+- you're on because you appealed a decision about whether you qualify for assistance from OW

 - you're getting Extended Health Benefits or Extended Employment Health Benefits but not basic financial assistance from OW